 There are many different types of adjuvants and each with a different purpose.
 Below is a list of commonly used adjuvants.

-The Sticker and Spreader Spray Adjuvants.
+Very Useful Sticker and Spreader Spray Adjuvants

 Many lawn weeds have a protective coating similar to a waxed car.
 On these weed surfaces, herbicides can bead up and roll off.
 When this happens you may not get the control you are looking for and it may lead to repeated spraying.
 This is where a sticker and spreader can help greatly.